RouninMedia/Da3SH/README.md

 But there's no need to throw the baby out with the bathwater.
 Web-developers shouldn't have to choose between frameworks-including-components and no-components-at-all.

-Reusable, customisable components remain entirely useful when building *a conventional content-based website* no less than when building a 100% JS Single Page Application (SPA).
+Reusable, customisable components remain entirely useful when building *a conventional content-based website* no less than when building an exclusively JS-based Single Page Application (SPA).

 **Da3SH** allows developers to write and deploy rich components without using or installing a framework at all.